-At the heart of e-commerce is the ability to keep payment card data secure during online transactions, and at the heart of payment card security is PCI compliance.
+At the heart of e-commerce is the ability to keep payment card data secure during online transactions, and at the heart of payment card security is Payment Card Industry (PCI) compliance.

-Technically PCI compliance is not required by law, but it has been considered mandatory in court rulings, and credit card companies require it for merchants to process online transactions.
-So compliance is essential for any company that wishes to take advantage of e-commerce, which is just about every company there is.
+Technically, PCI compliance is not required by law, but it has been considered mandatory in court rulings, and credit card companies require it for merchants to process online transactions.
+So compliance is essential for any company that wishes to take advantage of e-commerce, which is just about every company.

-Compliance begins by determining the scope of compliance your organization should achieve with the Payment Card Industry Data Security Standards (PCI DSS).
-The PCI DSS scope is a combination of technologies, individuals, and processes that affect the flow of cardholder data (CHD).
+Compliance begins by determining the scope of keeping your organization should achieve with the Payment Card Industry Data Security Standards (PCI DSS).
+The PCI DSS scope combines technologies, individuals, and processes that affect the Flow of Cardholder Data (CDH).

-Another step is to consider your PCI compliance level, which is a set of thresholds based on the number of card transactions you handle per year.
+Another step is to consider your PCI compliance level, a set of thresholds based on the number of card transactions you handle annually.
 That level determines the requirements that apply to your organization.
 They are:

 - Level 4.
-Fewer than 20,000 transactions processed annually.
-The organization can complete a self-assessment questionnaire (SAQ) instead of an external audit.
+At most, 20,000 transactions are processed annually.
+The organization can complete a Self-Assessment Questionnaire (SAQ) instead of an external audit.

 - Level 3.
-Between 20,000 and 1 million transactions processed annually.
-Level 3 also allows the merchant to complete an SAQ instead of an external audit.
+Between 20,000 and 1 million transactions are processed annually.
+Level 3 allows the merchant to complete an SAQ instead of an external audit.

 - Level 2.
-Between 1 and 6 million transactions processed annually.
-Level 2 merchants can complete an SAQ instead of an external audit, but they must also complete and submit a report of compliance (RoC) to the banks that process the organization’s payments (acquiring banks).
+Between 1 and 6 million transactions are processed annually.
+Level 2 merchants can complete an SAQ instead of an external audit.
+Still, they must also complete and submit a Report of Compliance (ROC) to the banks that process the organization’s payments (acquiring banks).

 - Level 1.
-More than 6 million transactions processed annually.
-For these organizations, an on-site assessment must include an external audit by a qualified security assessor (QSA) or an internal security assessor (ISA) and submit an RoC to the organization’s acquiring banks.
+More than 6 million transactions are processed annually.
+For these organizations, an on-site assessment must include an external audit by a Qualified Security Assessor (QSA) or an Internal Security Assessor (ISA) and submit an ROC to acquiring banks.

-PCI DSS compliance is not only needed to access payment service providers.
+PCI DSS compliance is optional to access payment service providers.
 Implementing PCI DSS controls provides security to your users and minimizes reputational risks in case of data breaches.